dgasmith/opt_einsum/.github/CONTRIBUTING.md

 # How to contribute

-We welcome contributions from external contributors, and this document describes how to merge code changes into this project_name.
+We welcome contributions from external contributors, and this document describes how to merge code changes into this `opt_einsum`.

 ## Getting Started